These epic Smoked Pork Chops are a summer staple in our house! So easy to make and reverse seared so they are absolutely delicious, tender and juicy!

 - Season Pork Chops: Pat pork chops dry with a clean paper towel.
 Season with salt and pepper.

-- Smoke Pork Chops: Place pork chops on the smoker and let cook for 50-60 minutes or until the internal temperature reaches 140 degrees F (145 degrees F, if you are not searing).
-Use a meat thermometer!
+- Smoke Pork Chops: Place pork chops on the smoker and let cook for 50-60 minutes or until the internal temperature reaches 140 degrees F. Use a meat thermometer!

-- Rest: Remove pork chops from smoker (or grill) and let rest for 5-10 minutes.
+- Rest: Remove pork chops from smoker (or grill or cast iron skillet) and let rest for 5-10 minutes.

 - Serve: Enjoy right away with your favorite side dishes!